LeeVaughn/p2-rubric-draft/RUBRIC.md

 ```
 Meets expectations if all of the following are true:
-* Pagination buttons display the correct page.
+* The correct number of pagination buttons are created and they have the proper page numbers.
+For example, if there are 42 students there should be five pagination buttons and they should be numbered 1 through 5.
 * Clicking between or outside of pagination buttons does not trigger the click event.
 * The `active` class is added to the first pagination button when the application loads.
-* The `active` class name is added to the most recently clicked pagination button, and is never present on more than one button at any given time.
+* When a pagination button is clicked, the `active` class is added to the clicked pagination button and removed from any other pagination buttons.
-* Project has the correct number of pagination buttons and they are numbered correctly.
-For example, if there are 42 students there should be 5 pagination buttons, numbering 1 through 5.
 ```

 ##### Meets Expectations Template

 ```
-Awesome!
-Your pagination button number correctly and work well!
-Applause!!
+Great job on creating the correct number of pagination buttons and for properly applying the `active` class to them as needed.
 ```

 #### Exceeds Expectations